jgpentz/idol_idle/readme.md

-Are you ready to sing your way to chastity?
+Are you ready to reach top idol fan?